African Wildlife The Big 5 and Other Animals

 It may be one of the continent's most well-known scavengers, but the spotted hyena is also a rather prolific hunter.
 These canids have powerful jaws that easily crunch up bones, hence the traces of white typically found in their feces.
 The hyena's whooping laughter is one of the unique sounds you'll hear amidst Kruger Park's evening soundtrack.

-The serval is an exceptionally handsome species of wild cat, and significantly larger in size than most wild cat species.
+The serval is an exceptionally handsome species of wild cat, and significantly larger than most wild cat species.
 Its spotted coat makes it look somewhat like a miniature cheetah or leopard.
 These cats are rarely encountered as they tend to be solitary and are mainly nocturnal.

 The cheetah is the world's fastest land mammal.
 This attractive, long-legged spotted cat can sprint at 120km/h when pursuing prey, though it can only sustain such a speed for a short period.
 The cheetah is the only cat species that do not have fully retractile claws.
 The species is classified as vulnerable, but a few hundred call Kruger home.